peterhinch/micropython-async/TUTORIAL.md

 ## 3.2 Event

-This provides a way for one or more coros to pause until another one flags them to continue.
-An ``Event`` object is instantiated and passed to all coros using it.
-Coros waiting on the event issue ``await event.wait()``.
-Execution pauses until a coro issues ``event.set()``. ``event.clear()`` must then be issued.
+This provides a way for one or more coros to pause until another flags them to continue.
+An ``Event`` object is instantiated and made accessible to all coros using it.
+Coros waiting on the event issue ``await event.wait()`` whereupon execution pauses until another issues ``event.set()``.

-In the usual case where a single coro is awaiting the event this can be done immediately after it is received:
+This presents a problem if ``event.set()`` is issued in a looping construct; the code must wait until the event has been accessed by all waiting coros before setting it again.
+In the case where a single coro is awaiting the event this can be achieved by the receiving coro clearing the event:

 ```python
 async def eventwait(event):